Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

-Joseph was born on 5th March 1780, the illegitimate son of Isabel Roberts of Carleton-in-Craven, Yorkshire.
-He was christened Joseph Padget at Carleton on 2nd April of the same year.
-It is likely that Padget was his father's surname, but I have not seen any evidence to support this.
+Joseph was born on 5th March 1780, the illegitimate son of Isabel Roberts of Carleton-in-Craven, Yorkshire, and Joseph Padget of Keighley.
+He was christened Joseph Padget (Roberts) at Carleton on 2nd April of the same year.
 His mother married when he was 8 years old, but he continued to use his mother's maiden name as his surname.

 He married Rebecca Cockshott at Gargrave on 12th January 1801.
 Joseph and Rebecca had three children, all baptised at Gargrave: